JChristensen/pi-hole/openwrt_procedure.md

 Click `Save`, then `Save & Apply`.

 ### Test the firewall rules
-We can test the rule by creating a fictitious local DNS entry.
+We can test the rules by creating a fictitious local DNS entry.
 In the Pi-hole web interface, go to `Settings > Local DNS Records` and enter:

 Domain: `piholetest.example.com`